12 December, 2019

-Prelims and Mains focus: About the referendum in the archipelago and related geographical regions on world atlas
+Prelims and Mains focus: About the referendum in the archipelago and related geographical regions on the world atlas

-News: The South Pacific islands of Bougainville have overwhelmingly voted to be independent from Papua New Guinea, the referendum commission said on Wednesday, in a historic poll that will embolden separatists as they start negotiating the terms of their sovereignty.
+News: The South Pacific islands of Bougainville have overwhelmingly voted to be independent of Papua New Guinea, the referendum commission said on Wednesday, in a historic poll that will embolden separatists as they start negotiating the terms of their sovereignty.

-Bougainville's quest for independence is one of dozens of separatist movements in play around the world.
+Bougainville's quest for independence is one of the dozens of separatist movements in play around the world.
 There is a strong movement in Scotland seeking independence from the United Kingdom, while Catalan separatists in Spain remain active.

 Thousands of protesting Papuans also recently called for an independence vote, seeking to separate from Indonesia.